Enigmamemory/Sunflower/README.md

 seek to identify what are the subjects' pains and gains and whether or not our value proposition would address them.</p>

-<p>For more information on our interviews, consult our interviews folder.</p>
+<p>For more information on our interviews, consult our <a href="https://github.com/Enigmamemory/Sunflower/tree/master/Interviews%20for%20Sunflower" target="_blank">interviews folder.</a></p>
 <br>

 <h2>Current Value Proposition</h2>